ryankanno/ansible-roles/sudo/README.md

 # sudo

-This playbook helps configure sudo access for a user.
+This role helps configure sudo access for a user.

 *Note*: This gives passwordless, root privileges to the users defined.

-## playbook variables
+## role variables

 |name|description|default|
 |----|-----------|-------|